+Learners can request a copy of their certificate directly through Open Awards website or via their place of study.
+There is a certificate reissue details of which can be found in our pricing information.
+Universities and overseas validation agencies usually request an original certificate.
 A replacement certificate will be issued within 10 working days of receipt of all authenticated claims and payment.
 A charge will be made for each replacement certificate.
-Where possible the original certificate(s) must be returned to Open Awards before a replacement can be issued.
-Please complete the request form, available on our website and upload this to Open Awards via the Portal.
+Where possible the original certificate(s) must be returned to Open Awards before replacement can be issued.